-Moreover, you can create your own diagramming templates.
+When you become familiar with the program you will even be able to create brand new diagram templates customized to your special needs.
 You can decide how objects look and behave in your custom diagrams.
 We've included some basic diagramming templates and galleries of figure and connector shapes to get you started.
 When you outgrow the standard templates, you can build your own.
-You can even create your own custom symbol definitions.